Towards a Robust Deep Neural Network in Texts: A Survey: Conclusion

-This paper presents a survey about adversarial attacks and defenses on DNNs in texts.
+This paper presents a comprehensive survey about adversarial attacks and defenses on DNNs in texts.
 Although DNNs have a high performance on a wide variety of NLP tasks, they are inherently vulnerable to adversarial examples.
-Hence, people pay a high attention to the security problem caused by adversarial examples.
-We integrates almost existing adversarial attacks and defenses focusing on recent works in texts.
-The threat of adversarial attacks is real, but defense methods are few.
-Most existing works have their limitations like application scenes and constraint conditions.
-More attention should be paid to the problem caused by adversarial example, which remains an open issue for designing considerably robust models against adversarial attacks.
+Hence, people pay great attention to the security problem caused by adversarial examples.
+We integrate the existing adversarial attacks and defenses focusing on recent works in texts.
+The threats of adversarial attacks are real, but defense methods have fallen far behind.
+Most existing works have their limitations, like application scenes and constraint conditions.
+More attention should be paid to the problem caused by adversarial examples, which remains an open issue for designing considerably robust models against adversarial attacks.